More on Layers

 Riding Off into the Layered Sunset

-.
+ZopeTestCase still needs to grow up.
 Depending on code execution by import is pretty evil and forces developers to make choices that severely limit the ability of a framework to adapt to change(like say....adding zope3 component architecture to the mix).
 Controlling the exact order of import when dealing with code outside of your control is near impossible.
+The longer this remains as such, the more the engineering debt compounds and the worse someone will get hurt.

 In other words, do you want me to have to break your tests again and again?
+Probably not.

 Does ZopeTestCase have to die?
 Maybe not.
 Maybe just get it's act in line with the current state of affairs.